 Potential limitations include the lack of blinding of colorectal MDTs (including anaesthetists) to CPET data; thus perioperative management might have been influenced31.
 Morbidity outcome collection was not performed in a blinded fashion either.
 CPETs were not recorded in a dual reporting style.
 Blinding and dual reporting were undertaken in previous publications17,18; however, the authors felt that this study should mimic real-life clinical practice.
 Finally, the AUROCs differed significantly between centres for three of the four CPET variables.
 This was an expected finding, as this study was not powered to assess intercentre variable discrimination; a large sample size in each centre would have been necessary to address this specific question.

 The reliability and association of CPET variables with outcome following major surgery, especially major colorectal surgery, is established.
 CPET can identify high-risk patients by measuring O2 at L and O2peak before major colorectal surgery.
 The evidence supporting whether preoperative CPET is a useful test to alter clinician’s decisions in selected high-risk patients is, at present, incomplete.
-Studies are still required to assess whether CPET variables can be used with other non-CPET markers (Revised Cardiac Risk Index, VSAQ, POSSUM, plasma biomarkers) to enhance perioperative risk assessment29.
+Studies are still required to assess whether CPET variables can be used with other non-CPET markers (Revised Cardiac Risk Index, Veterans Specific Activity Questionnaire (VSAQ), POSSUM, plasma biomarkers) to enhance perioperative risk assessment29.
 Meanwhile, decisions regarding perioperative care or fitness for surgery should be based on complete clinical and CPET assessment, and not on individual CPET variables or predictive models in isolation.

 +A: Acknowledgements